xonixx/xonixx.github.io/awk.md

 All these nuances require pretty ad-hoc parsing for built-in functions.
 This is why they are part of grammar.
 If we take the `getline` keyword, it's not even a function, but rather a very versatile [syntax construct](https://www.gnu.org/software/gawk/manual/html_node/Getline.html).

 Overall, I noticed that many _old_ programming languages have very ad-hoc syntax, and so parsing.

+I think, partially, because they wanted to make the programming language very flexible (PL/1, Ada, C, AWK, shell)

+Partially, because some languages tried to be as close to human language as possible (SQL, or even COBOL -- almost every language feature in them is a separate syntax construct).

-I think, partially, this was, maybe, because parsing theory was not that strong yet.
+Maybe, because parsing theory was not that strong yet.
 So it was common to write ad-hoc parsers instead of using something like lex + yacc.

-Partially, because they wanted to make the programming language very flexible (C, PL/1, Ada, shell)

-Partially, because some languages tried to be as close to human language as possible (SQL, or even COBOL -- almost every language feature in them is a separate syntax construct).

 Nowadays programming languages tend to have much more regular syntax, and so grammar.
 The most prominent example in this regard can be Go.

 ### ERE vs DIV lexing ambiguity